 So, chances are you weren’t quiet from birth.
 Somewhere along the way, during your socialization process, you may have made a choice of whether or not you felt like your opinion mattered.

 For me, I definitely remember the point where I became very shy.
 Unfortunately, I don’t recall what caused it.
-I do know that it kept me from wanting to be in front of a room or talk to adults.
-It was probably related to the fact that I tend to be a motormouth.
+I do know that it kept me from wanting to be in front of a room or talk to adults. (read about not wanting to talk about yourself here) It was probably related to the fact that I tend to be a motormouth.
 If you can identify what it is that caused you to feel that way in the first place, then you can go to work on reprogramming your mindset around this.

 A powerful way to do that is to write down on a piece of paper the following affirmation and make it a habit to repeat it to yourself multiple times a day: